zhangjile/BBPrimer/README.md

 *archive chellenges in Beginner and Beyond

-## it's possible to edit a file in working copy using vim, isn't it?
+## git is the upstream code base, Mobile C is a tesing facility

-## o, i, a are 3 commands that switch to insert mode.
+if an old file in Mobile C contains change, it's high possibility to cause conflict.

-## :w
+Empty Mobile C file folders.